 When Universal Outreach started in 2003 we were strictly about two things: kids and education.
 Over the years we have learned that for families’ to afford to send their kids to school they need financial stability.
 This is where our interest in beekeeping training started.
 Five years later and we’re still dedicated to the development of this important income-generating occupation that thrives in rural locations.

 Beekeeping is a value added skill that provides families with an extra source of income that seriously impacts their ability to meet their financial needs each year.
 Beekeeping targets one of Liberia’s lowest income earners —farmers— and its benefits are two-fold.
 Not only does it increase their income, it also increases the yield of their crops.
 But farmers aren’t the only people who can beekeep.
 Landless people can partner with those who have land, communities that have decided to preserve their forest can use beekeeping offset income loss from reduced lumber sales and city folks can beekeep on the family farm.

 Over the past five years UOF has helped in the creation of a honey industry that is community driven, sustainable, and economically beneficial to farmers.
-Since 2011, this program trained hundreds of farmers in ninety communities to become beekeepers.
+Since 2011, this program trained hundreds of farmers to become beekeepers.
 The most common use of the extra money generated by beekeeping activities is said to be: school fees, medical bills for their family, home improvements and reinvesting in hives.

 In collaboration with Liberia Beekeepers Association, we have developed a “Training of Trainers” certification program as well as an “Introduction to Beekeeping” program.
 The introductory program provides a standardized knowledge base for beekeeping that can then be practiced at the participants hives with the help of a Universal Outreach beekeeping extension worker.
 The Advanced training takes Liberia’s most invested beekeepers, hones their skills and provides a more in-depth knowledge as well as teaching skills that can then be utilized to host workshops for interested individuals, other organizations or farmers in their communities.
 Thank you for your commitment to this program.